 2.1.1.
 To help us to identify you when you contact us.

 2.1.2.
-To help us to identify accounts, services and/or products which you could have from us
+To help us to identify accounts, services and/or products that you could have from us.

 2.1.4.
 To allow us to carry out marketing analysis and customer profiling (including with transactional information), conduct research, including creating statistical and testing information.